venkat-mr369/cockroachdb/training-notes/Module-3.md

 - One or more **stores** (each store = one directory/disk, backed by Pebble)
 - A **KV server** (handles Raft, range routing)
 - A **SQL server / gateway** (accepts client SQL connections)
-- Internal gossip client (talks to other nodes)
+- Internal gossip client (talks(communicates) to other nodes like Node2 and Nod3)

 A node is identified by a **Node ID** (integer, assigned on first join, permanent for that node's lifetime).